Israelitische Religionsgesellschaft Zürich

+Description

 The community has approximately 350 members, and it has been a member of the Schweizerische Israelitische Gemeindebund (SIG, literally Swiss Federation of Israelite Communities) since 1918.

-The community was founded in 1895 as an unofficial organization, and at its inception it was part of the Israelitische Cultusgemeinde Zürich (ICZ).
+The community was founded in 1895 as an unofficial organization, and at its inception it was part of the Israelitische Cultusgemeinde Zürich, or ICZ.
 Three years later, it separated from the ICZ due to disagreements over the level of religiosity.
-Already in 1890, Josua Goldschmidt, Josef Ettlinger and Isidor Kohn started their own minyan in Zurich.
+Already in 1890, Josua Goldschmidt, Josef Ettlinger and Isidor Kohn started their own minyan in Zürich.
 Because of their strictly Orthodox worldview, they no longer wanted to participate in the ICZ.
 Lepold Weill gave them a room to use in his residence, which they used to start the new community.